Voice Recording for Beginners

 Echo isn’t necessarily bad if you’re a professional recording engineer and know what you’re doing, but for our purposes the rule is simple: the less echo you have, the better.
 The problem with echo is that your microphone picks it up, even if your ears aren’t aware of it.

 This is not the place to discuss the finer points of room acoustics, but the important thing for us is, sound-absorbing surfaces reduce echo.
-Anything that’s soft: carpets, curtains, rugs on the floor or on the wall, upholstered furniture, blankets, pillows, clothes, laundry on a laundry rack, but also, for instance, books.
-I get good results in my bedroom, but only if I open the doors of the armoire.
-Your location in the room, and the direction in which you speak, may also make a difference — it’s better to face a major sound-absorbing object, for instance a heavy curtain, than to face a blank wall and have the curtain at your back.
+Anything that’s soft: carpets, curtains, rugs on the floor or on the wall, upholstered furniture, pillows, blankets, duvets, clothes, laundry on a laundry rack, but also, for instance, books.
+If there is an armoire in the room, open it.
+Your location in the room and the direction in which you speak may also make a difference, though probably only a small one.

 4. The Recording Equipment